STUDY JAPANESE ONLINE WITH NATIVES HERE

 Chikan does not just mean inappropriately touching another person, but also showing one's private parts, for example, without permission. the crime is mainly committed in the cities of Tokyo, Osaka, Kanagawa, Saitama and kobe (large cities that have trains and subways).
 Of these, Saitama is the city with the highest number of chikan records.

-Others tactics used by molesters they are: forcing the victim to take the criminals' private parts; taking pictures under the skirt/dress; sit next to you and pretend you're sleeping to enjoy yourself; showing or saying obscene things; cut clothes or open buttons.
-The reality that permeates the chikan is not much different than in other countries.
-Well, unfortunately many people (especially women) are afraid to report out of fear.
-Fear makes them paralyze and not act to fight the end of this horrendous crime, this generates more and more cases of chikan.
+Other tactics used by molesters include: forcing the victim to touch the criminal's intimate parts; taking pictures from under the skirt/dress; sitting next to the victim and pretending to sleep to take advantage; showing or saying obscene things; cutting clothing or unbuttoning.
+The reality surrounding chikan is not much different than in other countries.
+Unfortunately, many people (especially women) are afraid to report due to fear.
+This fear paralyzes them and prevents action to combat the end of this horrendous crime, leading to an increasing number of chikan cases.

 The molester looks for very specific places so that he can perform the lewd acts, for example, if the person on the subway is closer to the entrance door, he is more at risk of suffering chikan because it is a difficult place to dodge.

-The molesters also get into the habit of 'studying' the victim.
-They begin to observe even before they get on the train and tend to approach people with more fragile appearances, shy and alone, because they are less likely to say something that will make them find out. school age girls are the most vulnerable to harassers.
-Unfortunately, it also happens that molesters practice chikan with the same victims because they are sure they will not tell.
-And as most have a routine with the same schedules, it is more favorable for criminals to know the right time to attack.
+Attackers also have the habit of 'studying' the victim.
+They start observing even before getting on the train and usually tend to approach people with more fragile, timid, and alone appearances because there is less risk of them saying something that would lead to their being discovered.
+School-age girls are the most vulnerable to harassers.
+Unfortunately, it also happens that molestors practice chikan with the same victims as they are sure that they will not report it.
+And since most have a routine with the same schedules, it becomes more favorable for criminals to know the right moment to strike.

 Chikan - all about chikan, sexual harassment in japan